Mr. Crocker’s House & Collection

 Surprisingly little of these Victorian structures remain.
 Their plans in many cases have vanished, their contents have been dispersed or lost, and the buildings themselves have largely disappeared.
 Piecing together a clear picture of the homes and collections of the industrial age nouveau riche millionaires is challenging.
 In the case of the Nob Hill gang, detailed newspaper descriptions of the buildings and contents remain.
 Period inventories of the paintings collected by Hopkins, Huntington and Stanford exist (as does a full catalogue of over 700 paintings from the collection of E.B.
 Crocker).
 A bank of photos of the Stanford mansion by Eadweard Muybridge along with a small collection of photos of the other three exist as does some original plans by architect S. C. Bugbee and Son who designed three of the four homes.
 The tightly knit fraternity that was the Central Pacific partners, shared not only their architects, but their interior designers.
 They also shopped many of the same art houses and show rooms.

 The Charles and Mary Crocker home was built in the Second Empire/French Renaissance style which permitted an ornate elaboration of detail.
 It was a privilege that architects were not slow to take advantage.
 The Crocker House project was initiated by S.C.
-Bugbee, a prominent architect in the city of San Francisco, who also designing the California Theater and Wade’s Opera House.
+Bugbee, a prominent architect in the city of San Francisco, who also designed the California Theater and Wade’s Opera House.
 When he died in 1877, Crocker hired Curlett and Culbertson, the same firm that built the fantastic Ashe mansion owned by Charles’s niece Amy Crocker Ashe, to complete the project.

 The grand entrance, approached from California Street by a wide and impressive staircase of granite, cut in two a beautiful and bountiful garden.
 A series of massive granite piers, two of which were crowned with bronzed and gilt metal lampposts, guided the path.
 The facade of the house was formed of an English basement of massive granite and of a two-storied structure consisting of a center and two wings, surmounted by a very ornate Mansard story having a double-storied tower in the center.